top of page

 Due to its phytoestrogenic content, licorice root has been used in traditional medicine to:

-Ease menopausal symptoms
+• Ease menopausal symptoms

-Balance estrogen and progesterone levels
+• Balance estrogen and progesterone levels

-Support women with PCOS or irregular menstrual cycles
+• Support women with PCOS or irregular menstrual cycles

-Its hormonal impact needs to be considered carefully in those with hormone-sensitive disorders.
+• Its hormonal impact needs to be considered carefully in those with hormone-sensitive disorders.

-How to Use Licorice Root
+Utilizing Licorice Root

-Capsules Convenient for long-term support
+• Capsules are convenient for long-term use

 Dried licorice root tea